-Subsequent to September 30, 2018, The Company amended its LOI with Matador Capital and completed the sale of the Providence project for a one-time final cash payment of AUD \$30,000 (in addition to the AUD \$100,000 previously paid to the Company) which was received in the subsequent period.
+During the period ended December 31, 2018, The Company amended its LOI with Matador Capital and completed the sale of the Providence project for a one-time final cash payment of AUD \$30,000 (in addition to the AUD \$100,000 previously paid to the Company) which was received in the subsequent period.
 Matador Capital will assign the LOI to AGR Resources Pty Ltd. ("AGR"), an affiliate of Matador Capital.
 AGR will assume responsibility for the underlying NSR's and will grant an additional 1% NSR in favour of Benton of which 0.5% can be purchased by AGR for AUD \$500,000.